section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 - **Memory complexity**: It is the amount of computer memory required by the computer to perform the sorting based on an algorithm.

-Based on the above factors an algorithm has three performance cases:
+Based on the above factors, an algorithm has three performance cases:

 - **Worst case time complexity**: It is a function defined as a result of a maximum number of steps taken on any instance of size n.
 It is usually expressed in [Big O notation](https://www.geeksforgeeks.org/analysis-of-algorithms-set-3asymptotic-notations/).